esteinig/netviewr/docs/POPGENOM.md

 netviewr::plot_netview(graph)
 ```

-### Graph plot interpretation
+### Graph layout and interpretation

 Nodes that share many edges (mutual nearest neighbors) tend to cluster together in the default network visualization algorithm (`Fruchterman-Reingold`).

-It needs to be stressed that the overall layout of the graph **does not hold any interpretive value** - that is clusters that are not connected or connected only by few edges can be rearranged by the layout algorithm, so that two closely located but unconnected clusters of nodes, do **not** indicate genetic similarity.
+> :warning: Graph layouts **do not hold any interpretive value**.
+Clusters that are not connected or connected only by few edges can be rearranged by the layout algorithm, so that two closely located but unconnected clusters of nodes do **not** indicate genetic similarity.
 This information is exclusively determined by the edges.

-For example, note the oreientation of the graph and location of the disconnected clusters in theaw two **equivalent** graphs:
+For example, note the orientation and location of disconnected clusters in these two **equivalent** graphs:

 <img src='../man/plots/color_1.png' height="300" /> <img src='../man/plots/size_1.png' height="300" />